kabilan2003/HER-workshop/README.md

 5. **Robotics and ROS Integration**
    - Exploring the intersection of robotics and ROS.
    - Hands-on exercises on integrating Jetson Nano with ROS for robotic applications.

-6. **Object Detection and Tracking using DNNs**
-    - Deep dive into object classification techniques.
-    - Practical exercises on implementing object recognition algorithms using pre-trained models and Metropolis SDK on Jetson devices.
-    - Optimizing Performance with TensorRT

 8. **Introduction to Autonomous Mobile Robots (AMR)**
     - Overview of Autonomous Mobile Robots (AMR) and their applications.